-The WorldDAB General Assembly is an annual event which provides an opportunity for our international members to come together to make key strategic decisions on the future direction of WorldDAB.
-The General Assembly is also an opportunity for members to share their experiences and insight on all aspects of digital radio rollout.
+The WorldDAB General Assembly is an annual members meeting where members make decisions on the strategic direction of WorldDAB.
+The General Assembly provides an opportunity for members to share their experiences and insight on all aspects of digital radio rollout.

-The Steering Board is comprised of elected representatives from WorldDAB member organisations and meets quarterly.
-The Steering Board oversees the operational and financial management of the Forum.
-It implements decisions made at the WorldDAB General Assembly and also implements strategic measures to ensure the successful rollout of the DAB family of standards.
+The Steering Board is comprised of elected representatives from WorldDAB member organisations who oversee the operational and financial management of the organisation, implementing strategic measures to ensure the successful rollout of DAB+.

 View full list of WorldDAB Steering Board Members